-The Metasys® system FEC Family Controllers and network sensors communicate using either the standard BACnet protocol, based on the ANSI/ASHRAE 135-2008, or the BACnet/IP protocol.
-The BACnet protocol is a standard for ANSI, ASHRAE, and the International Standards Organization (ISO) for building controls.
+By default, the Metasys system FEC Family Controllers and network sensors communicate using the standard BACnet protocol based on the ANSI/ASHRAE 135-2008.
+The BACnet protocol is a standard for ANSI, ASHRAE, and the International Standards Organization (ISO) for building controls

-FEC, VMA16, VMA18, and most IOM field controllers are BTL-listed as BACnet Application Specific Controllers (B-ASCs).
-FAC field controllers and the VMA1930 Field Controller are BTL-listed as BACnet Advanced Application Controllers (B-AACs).
+FEC, VMA16, and VMA18 are BTL-listed as BACnet Application Specific Controllers (B-ASCs).
+FAC Field Controllers and the VMA1930 Field Controller are BTL-listed as BACnet Advanced Application Controllers (B-AACs).
+The NS Series Sensors are BTL-listed as BACnet Smart Sensors (B-SSs).

-Release10.1 and later of the Controller Configuration Tool (CCT) can be used to switch Field Bus communications protocol in supported FAC, FEC, and VMA controllers to be either the standard BACnet MS/TP or the N2 protocol.
-All new controllers use either BACnet MS/TP as the default communications protocol, or BACnet/IP.
+Release 10.1 and later of the Controller Configuration Tool (CCT) can be used to switch the Field Bus communications protocol in supported FEC Family Field Controllers to be either the standard BACnet MS/TP or the N2 protocol.
+All new controllers use BACnet MS/TP as the default communications protocol.
 Switchable communications protocols in the MS/TP models provide a cost-effective upgrade and modernization path for customers with existing N2 controllers.